Amsterdam has a wealth of diverse museums. In this article we list the top 15 museums in Amsterdam by visitor numbers.

 The Stedelijk Museum is a Amsterdam’s modern and contemporary art museum.
 The permanent installation STEDELIJK BASE contains over 700 varied works from the museum collection – including pre-war works, avant-garde, De Stijl and pop-art.

-Stedelijk has consistently ranked the 4th most visited Amsterdam museum over the last few years – with almost 700,000 visitors in 2018.
-Its record year was 2014 with around 800,000 visitors.
+Stedelijk has consistently ranked the 4th most visited Amsterdam museum over the last few years.
+2019 saw a slight drop in visitors and it now lies joint 4th with NEMO.
+Its record year was 2014 with around 811,000 visitors.
 You can book Stedelijk tickets online here

 The NEMO Science Museum is a very popular science/technology museum located in green ship hull-like building designed by Renzo Piano.
 It is primarily aimed at children and attracts a lot of school groups.